Background pattern

 • Irregular and involuntary muscle movements, especially in the face.

-• Cardiovascular diseases, family history of cardiovascular disease, stroke, or "mini" stroke, abnormal blood pressure.
+• Cardiovascular diseases, family history of cardiovascular disease, stroke or "mini" stroke, abnormal blood pressure.

-• Blood clots or family history of blood clots, as antipsychotics have been associated with the formation of blood clots.
+• Blood clots or a family history of blood clots, as antipsychotics have been associated with the formation of blood clots.

-• History of addiction to gambling.
+• History of gambling addiction.

-If you have dementia (loss of memory and other mental abilities), you or the person caring for you or a family member should inform your doctor if you have ever had a stroke or "mini" stroke.
+If you suffer from dementia (loss of memory and other mental abilities), you or your caregiver or family member should inform your doctor if you have ever had a stroke or "mini" stroke.

 Talk to your doctor immediately if you have thoughts or feelings of harming yourself.
 Cases of patients experiencing suicidal thoughts and behavior during treatment with aripiprazole have been reported.

-Talk to your doctor immediately if you notice numbness or stiffness of the muscles with high fever, sweating, altered mental state, or a very fast or irregular heartbeat.
+Talk to your doctor immediately if you notice numbness or stiffness of the muscles with high fever, sweating, alteration of mental status, or very fast or irregular heartbeat.

 Children and adolescents

-Do not use this medication in children and adolescents under 13 years old.
-The safety and effectiveness of this medication in these patients are unknown.
+Do not use this medicine in children and adolescents under 13 years of age.
+It is not known if it is safe and effective in these patients.

-Taking Abik with other medications
+Taking Abik with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-• Medications to correct heart rhythm.
+• Medicines to correct heart rhythm.

 • Antidepressants or herbal remedies used to treat depression and anxiety.